 Unsupervised Learning Techniques for Large-Scale, Multi-Trial Neural Data

-An increasingly common paradigm in neuroscience is to simultaneously record the activity of many neurons over repeated experimental trials (e.g., multiple presentations of a sensory stimulus, or a repeated motor action).
+A common paradigm in systems neuroscience is to simultaneously record the activity of many neurons over repeated experimental trials (e.g., multiple presentations of a sensory stimulus, or a repeated motor action).
 The resulting datasets can be very large, potentially containing recordings from thousands of neurons over thousands of experimental trials.
-I'm interested in finding general statistical approaches for understanding datasets of this form.
+I'm interested in finding general-purpose statistical approaches for understanding datasets of this form.

 Commonly used methods for dimensionality reduction (such as PCA) identify low-dimensional features of within-trial neural dynamics, but do not model changes in neural activity across trials.
 To better understand processes like learning and trial-to-trial variability, I'm exploring tensor decomposition methods to find reduced representations of multi-trial datasets.

 Many animal behaviors are built as a sequence of motor primitives or decisions.
 The neurons that support these (and other) behaviors can also fire in repeatable sequences.
 Yet, statistical methods for identifying neural sequences in an unbiased manner (without pre-conceived reference to animal behavior) are not widely used.
 I am interested in using convolutive matrix factorization methods to address this problem.

 Biology computes with both electrical and biochemical signals.
 In past work, I studied how these two substrates of computation interact with each other.

 Microtubular Transport in Complex Dendritic Trees